MiracleDevs/Paradigm.ORM/README.md

 Change log
 ---
+Version `2.1.2`
+- Changed the database reader mappers to work with the `IServiceProvider` class.
+Now, will try to instantiate the entities with the service provider first, and if the service provider can't, will use the activator to create a new instance.
+This will allow the Paradigm.Services framework to fully delegate the instancing to DI allowing better DDD.

 Version `2.1.1`
 - Fixed a problem in cassandra connector where the schema provider can not guess the column type when the column is a